KenDickey/Scheme2Smalltalk-Translator/README.md

 # Scheme2Smalltalk-Translator

-This is a collection of archived files from a Scheme->Smalltalk translator which last eas used in 2002 under Squeak-3.2.
+This is a collection of archived files from a Scheme->Smalltalk translator which last used in 2002 under Squeak-3.2.

 At the time, the translator translated R5RS Scheme into Squeak Smalltalk.